 After ten months of curing and storage, this sample earned an overall rating of 89 out of 100 possible points.
 Only eleven points were lost on environment, freshness (which affected the first sniff) and a couple of labeling items.

 Labeling is difficult for everyone, and it’s good to know what is required.
 Other states have their own requirements, but Washington Liquor and Cannabis Board (LCB) rules state ALL FOUR of the following are required: “THC concentration (delta-9 tetrahydrocannabinol) listed as total THC and activated THC-A and CBD concentration (cannabidiol) listed as total CBD and activated CBD-A” (WSLCB rules, https://apps.leg.wa.gov/wac/default.aspx?cite=314-55-105 WAC Section 2, a, iv, E).

 NOTE: The rules have errors.
 Activated THC-A is THC, and activated CBD-A is CBD.
 When transcribing these values from the lab report onto your label it is best to transcribe each exactly as the lab has it listed.
 THC is activated THC, THC-A is the non-activated, acid form of THC, and so on with CBD.
 For chemotype I (THC-dominant) strains, the best policy is to copy five values; THC-A, THC, Total THC, Total Cannabinoids, and Total CBD values directly from the lab report.
 This makes everything clear for the consumer, while including everything required by law.

-Disclosure: Raven supports Seattle Bliss and Higher Ground by providing hundreds of terpene profiles for their tested product.
+Disclosure: Raven supports Seattle Bliss and Higher Ground by providing terpene profiles for their tested product.